At least one Cambodian soldier killed as two sides clash near disputed Hindu temple.

 Thai television on Wednesday showed military lorries loaded with tanks heading towards the border and troops setting up mortars, while the Thai air force said its fighter jets were on stand-by.

-Before the fighting broke out, Somchai Wongsawat, the Thai prime minister, had given assurances that Thailand would not resort to violence and that talks would resume.
+Before the fighting broke out on Wednesday, Somchai Wongsawat, the Thai prime minister, had given assurances that Thailand would not resort to violence and that talks would resume.

 “If there is a problem, we will use peaceful means with an emphasis on negotiations,” he said.

-At the centre of the dispute is Preah Vihear, which the UN listed as a World Heritage Site in July, a ruling that re-ignited a decades-old feud.
+At the centre of the dispute is Preah Vihear, an 11th century Hindu temple which the UN listed as a World Heritage Site in July, a ruling that re-ignited a decades-old feud.